 Base Model

-We obtained realistic fits to all datasets.
+We obtained realistic fits to all datasets (Figure(s) XXX).
 The only exception is late-life survival, for which the mortality was too high beyond the larval stage but could not be better fit due to lack of full-life survival data.
 However, this did not impair our ability to model the effects of hypoxia on early life survival.
 Estimating yVA returned a lower than typical value for conversion efficiency of assimilates to growth, but this gave a realistic fit to the length data and allowed a detailed and very close fit to egg buffer mass over time (hatch timing).
 The observed and predicted data for full life span and early life are plotted in Figure 2.

 Hypoxia Stress

+Preliminary testing ruled out seven of the parameters as having no effect on the state variables when increased or decreased based on hypothesized hypoxia effects (Table 3).
 The best model of experimental hypoxia effects on M. menidia early life stages had correction factors applied to yVA, μemb, and μlar.
 The correction factor c was used to reduce yVA and c1 was used to increase both μemb and μlar.
 This model met the initial criteria of affecting all three state variables (total length, egg buffer mass, and survival) in the same direction as hypoxia affected them in experimental data.
-Although adjusting yVA alone met the initial criteria of affecting all three state variables, also increasing both mortality parameters improved the fit to the data.
+Although adjusting yVA alone met the initial criteria of affecting all three state variables, also increasing both mortality parameters improved the fit to the data (Table 4).
 It also had a lower AIC than all but one of the other models that met the initial criteria, with an AIC of 584.75.
 Adding a correction factor to JvM in addition to these three parameters reduced AIC slightly to 584.62 (AICmin).
 The relative likelihood of the model with correction factors for yVA, μemb, and μlar has a relative likelihood (Akaike weight) of 0.937, indicating it is 0.937 times as probable as the model that applies correction factors to JvM, yVA, μemb, and μlar.
 It was therefore not considered to have improved the fit, and in the interest of parsimony is not beneficial enough to justify the added complexity of applying the correction factor to a fourth parameter.
-The estimated K values and AIC for each version of the model, as well as the ΔAIC for models that fit the initial criteria, are listed in Table 4.
 The values of yVA, μemb, and μlar when their respective correction factors are applied for each DO level are listed in Table 5.

 Reducing JaAm with hypoxia using correction factor c also resulted in a good fit to the data across oxygen levels and fulfilled the initial criteria.
 Combining the adjusted JaAm with correction factors to increase both mortality rates improved the fit as well, but this model fit slightly less well than the version that corrected yVA, μemb, and μlar, with an AIC value of 586.72 in the former model compared to 584.72 in the latter.
 The ΔAIC for this pair of models is 2, indicating that the model with c multiplied by JaAm performs similarly to the model with c multiplied by yVA, when correction factor c1 is also included for both mortality parameters.
 The ΔAIC values relative to the AICmin for the models applying correction factors to JaAm + μemb and yVA + μemb are 5.95 and 4.64, respectively (ΔAIC for all models listed in Table 4).
 This suggests that although these are not the best fitting models, there is a moderate level of support for them, contrary to our hypothesis that adjusting μlar with oxygen would be required to get a good fit.